Skip to main content

 Swytch’s architecture isn’t ad-hoc.
 It’s a direct implementation of Light Cone Consistency, a formal framework that describes every message-passing system as the same three-parameter function over a causal DAG.
 Pick your parameters, you get a consistency model.

-Swytch picks serializable consistency for transactions and causal consistency for everything else, by default.
+Swytch picks serializable consistency for transactions and causal consistency for everything else.
 Those are points on the LCC map; the framework describes the whole map.

 By default, Swytch data lives in RAM across the nodes subscribed to it.
 If a node dies, the data is still on the other subscribers.
 If every subscriber for a given piece of data dies simultaneously, that data is gone.